There are multiple passive income ideas for teachers to boost monthly earnings.

 1. Publish eBooks

 Check the Amazon best sellers to see what is popular.
-And have a think how you could say it better or guide from a different perspective.
+And think how you could write the same content better or guide from a different perspective.

 Once created, eBooks can be sold on a blog, through other bloggers, on social media and on big publishing platforms such as Amazon KDP, Smashwords and Kobo Writing Life.